-Ms. Kruze has questioned witnesses and experts at trial; helped negotiate multimillion-dollar settlements; helped to develop an international IP enforcement strategy for a Fortune 500 company involving lawsuits in Germany, China, Japan and the U.S.; written multiple successful motions for summary judgments in complex IP matters; and supervised a team of approximately 100 attorneys conducting a review of more than a million documents in a two-week timeframe.
+Ms. Kruze has questioned witnesses and experts at trial; negotiated multimillion-dollar settlements and technology licenses; developed an international IP enforcement strategy for a Fortune 500 company involving lawsuits in Germany, China, Japan and the U.S.; written multiple successful motions for summary judgment in complex IP matters; saved clients hundreds of thousands of dollars in e-discovery costs; and supervised a team of approximately 100 attorneys conducting a review of more than a million documents in a two-week timeframe.

 In addition to her intellectual property work, Ms. Kruze is also part of the firm’s extensive pro bono practice, focusing on LGBT rights.
-In February 2014, she was recognized in a front page article of the San Francisco Chronicle for her work in helping to reunite a Cameroonian gay rights activist with her 10-month-old baby and partner.
-Ms. Kruze also wrote portions of an amicus brief to the California Supreme Court brief challenging the legality of Proposition 8 and she frequently represents victims of domestic violence in securing restraining orders.
+In February 2014, she was recognized in a front page article of the San Francisco Chronicle for her work helping to reunite a Cameroonian gay rights activist with her partner and their 10-month-old baby.
+Ms. Kruze also wrote portions of an amicus brief to the California Supreme Court brief, challenging the legality of Proposition 8, and she frequently represents victims of domestic violence in securing restraining orders.

 Ms. Kruze clerked for Judge James Ware and externed for Judge Saundra Armstrong, both of the Northern District of California.
-Ms. Kruze graduated from University of California, Hastings College of the Law and was elected to the Order of the Coif.
+She graduated from University of California, Hastings College of the Law in the top 5% of her class, and was elected to the Order of the Coif.
 While at Hastings, she was senior symposium editor for the Hastings Law Journal.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.